aravindballa/awesome-scientific-writing/README.md

 Reference managers to generate citations, BibTeX, and BibLaTeX files.

+- [BibGuru](https://www.bibguru.com/) - Fast and ad-free way to make citations for your essay, project, or presentation. :bookmark:
 - [Citation Style Language (CSL) styles](https://editor.citationstyles.org/) - Crowdsourced
   repository with over 9000 free CSL citation styles and an online editor to create new ones.